HarshitDawar55/Openstack-Terraform/README.md

 :sparkles::fireworks::tada: Important points about this Repository!!!!! :tada::fireworks::sparkles:

-- This Repository will contain each and every thing about Openstack through CLI commands & Terraform codes!
+* This Repository will contain each and everything about Openstack through CLI commands & Terraform codes!

 * There are multiple operations possible of multiple services of Oepnstack.
 In this repository major services which are required in Openstack to begin with are covered.